Lkruitwagen/global-fossil-fuel-supply-chain/README.md

 **Kruitwagen, L., Klaas, J., Baghaei Lakeh, A., & Fan, J.**

 A repo for building a network model of the global fossil fuel supply chain using asset-level data.
-A project in support of the [Oxford Martin Programme on the Post-Carbon Transition](https://www.oxfordmartin.ox.ac.uk/post-carbon/) generously supported by [QuantumBlack](https://www.quantumblack.com/) and [Microsoft AI for Earth](https://www.microsoft.com/en-us/ai/ai-for-earth).
+A project in support of the [Oxford Martin Programme on the Post-Carbon Transition](https://www.oxfordmartin.ox.ac.uk/post-carbon/) generously supported by [QuantumBlack, a McKinsey company](https://www.quantumblack.com/) and [Microsoft AI for Earth](https://www.microsoft.com/en-us/ai/ai-for-earth).

 ## Abstract